atillay/sample-react-library/README.md

 The aim of this project is to help setting up a React library and show how to use it in your project, with live reload.
 - `sample-app` : demo application using Create React App
-- `sample-library-cra` : demo library using Create React App and Rollup.js
+- `sample-library-cra` : demo library using Create React App, Babel and Rollup.js

 ## Quick demo
 - Setup sample library :